pedromsantos/GitHubAnimator/README.md

 let parameters = { Owner = "pedromsantos"; Repository = "FSharpKatas"; File="Bowling.fs"; Language = "language-fsharp" }
 ```

-Note: Language should be one the the languages prism.js supports and should be in the format language-xxx [Prism languages](http://prismjs.com/#languages-list)
+Note: Language should be one the the languages prism.js supports and should be in the format 'language-xxx' [Prism languages](http://prismjs.com/#languages-list)

 Then go to the last integration test change the hardcoded paths, unignore it and finally execute that test manually.
 This should generate a Reveal.js presentation in the folder you specified.